doga/qworum-application-template-with-semantic-data/README.md

 This website implements a Qworum API that has 2 endpoints:

-- the `home` endpoint, which is an application, and
+- the `home` endpoint, which is an application (an endpoint that normally never returns a result), and
 - the `view-product` endpoint, called by `home`.

 Here is the directory structure:

+- `rdf-store` contains the application's RDF data.
+In a real-world application this could be replaced by a [SPARQL](https://www.w3.org/TR/sparql11-overview/) API endpoint.
+- Directories of the form `v{number}` each contain a different version of the application's API.
+They contain the first phases of the API endpoints (`home`, `view-product` etc).
+The first phases are only charged with redirecting to localised phases of the API endpoints.
-- Directories with 2-letter names such as `en` contain language-specific versions of the API endpoints.
+- Directories with 2-letter names such as `en` contain the localised phases that the end-user actually sees.
-- `assets` contains resources used by the web pages.
-- All other directories (`home`, `view-product`) are the official endpoint paths; they are only used for redirecting API calls to language-specific endpoint versions.

-Note that the API endpoint names mustn't be:

-- 2 letters long,
-- equal to `assets`.
+- `settings.json` is used internally by the website.
+It defines the API version that will run by default, and the localisations that are available for all API versions.

 ## License